ondrejd/odwp-wc-orderbyvisits/readme.txt

 Because you can use them in various ways - for example custom ordering of products.

 == Screenshots ==

 1. `screenshot-1.png`
 2. `screenshot-2.png`
 3. `screenshot-3.png`

+== License ==

+This Source Code Form is subject to the terms of the Mozilla Public License, v.
+2.0.
+If a copy of the MPL was not distributed with this file, You can obtain one at https://mozilla.org/MPL/2.0/.

 == Changelog ==